Click here to view grounding exercises, other phone lines, and more resources.

 Sometimes friends give too much advice, sometimes you might feel uncomfortable talking to those around you, and sometimes you really just want something to be kept confidential.
 That’s okay, and that’s why we’re here!
 If you’re stressed out about school, or maybe you find yourself really missing home, give us a call—we’re here to listen and help you work through whatever you’re feeling.

 A crisis is any situation where you feel overwhelmed and may not know what to do.
 Some examples include a sudden loss in your life, an uncomfortable drug trip, and sexual assault.
-Please give us a call if you ever experience anything that feels out of your control.
-We’re here to support you, no matter what life might throw your way.
+Even though we are students who are not professionally trained, please give us a call if you experience anything that feels out of your control.
+We will do our best to support you, no matter what life might throw your way, whether that be with empathetic active listening, grounding exercises, information on professional resources, and in some cases, connection to a specialized crisis center.

 Please note that while these three points are a convenient way of describing our service, we really do take calls about absolutely anything!
 So no matter what’s on your mind, pick up the phone- we’re here for you.